Skill Demand Index

 Which roles need Partner Management most:

-Marketing positions drive 67% of demand.
-Other also frequently list Partner Management as a requirement.
-Skills commonly paired with Partner Management include Marketing Strategy and Reporting & Business Modeling.
+Other positions drive 50% of demand.
+Software Engineering and Marketing also frequently list Partner Management as a requirement.
+Skills commonly paired with Partner Management include Market Research and Relationship Building.

 Depth Level Distribution